xmos/xscope_fileio/README.md

 The device side application requires a multi-tile main since it uses the xscope_host_data(xscope_chan); service to communicate with the host, which requires this.
 See examples for XC and C applications for how to do this.

+You will also need a copy of `config.xscope` in your firmware directory.
+This enables xscope in the tools and sets up the xscope probes used by fileio for communicating with the host app.
+You can find a copy in `xscope_fileio/config.xscope xscope_fileio/config.xscope.txt` which you should rename to `config.xscope`.

 Note currently missing from fileio api: